-I am pleased to present you with the Annual Education Report (AER) which provides key information on the 2012-2013 educational progress for the Reeths-Puffer Middle School.
+I am pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Reeths-Puffer Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability and teacher quality.
-If you have any questions about the AER, please contact me at 744-4721 for assistance.
+The school’s report contains information about student assessment, accountability, and teacher quality.
+If you have any questions about the AER, please contact me for assistance.

-The AER is available for you to review electronically here or you may review a copy in the principal’s office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site (www.reeths-puffer.org), or you may review a copy in the main office at your child’s school.

 State law requires that we also report additional information.

-· The status of the 3-5 year School Improvement Plan - The School Improvement Team has worked to establish and lead the building toward its reading, writing, and math goals, through the utilization of the seven North Central Accreditation (NCA) standards.
-The School Improvement Team will continue to work closely with the school’s Response to Intervention (RtI) team.
-The teams will work to align priorities and collaborate effectively.
+The School Improvement Team has worked to establish and lead the building toward its reading, writing, and math goals.
+The School Improvement Team will continue to work closely with the staff to respond to the data around student learning.